By Chiara Spagnoli Gabardi

 Of course, we still use that word for that particular piece of cloth, but there are many other words we adopted from India to refer to clothing: pashmina, calico, dungarees, gingham, khaki, pyjama, sash, seersucker and shawl to name a few.
 But we borrowed more than words: British manufacturers copied Indian designs and patterns liberally, and then undercut their European markets by cheaply printing ‘Indian’ textiles with machines and synthetic dyes.

-Fortunately, Indian textile traditions have never died, and today there are a few Indian designers reviving ancient techniques in their eco-friendly, ethical collections.
+Fortunately, Indian textile traditions have never died, and today there are a few amazing Indian fashion designers such as Haya Creations and others, reviving ancient techniques in their eco-friendly, ethical collections.
 Here’s our pick of some of the best modern, eco friendly Indian Fashion Brands around today.

 Anokhi is based in the pink city of Jaipur, the historic capital of Rajasthan.
 The city has a rich history rooted in the arts and crafts, and the Anokhi brand has fully embraced this in the course of its 40 years of producing eco-friendly textiles, which boast a range of natural colours, clothes and excellent artisanal product quality.
 The company is well known as a role model for its solid business practices and its preservation of handprinted traditional textile techniques.